jnieuwenhuijzen/team-dao/avoiding_common_attacks.md

 This document explains the security steps and measures taken to ensure the `TeamDao` and `VotingToken` contract are not suceptible to common attacks.

-## Re-entracy Attacks (SWC-107)
+## Re-entrancy Attacks (SWC-107)

-The TeamDao contract creates and calls functions from the VotingToken contract.
-Specifically, as the owner of the VotingToken it will mint tokens for each member.
-As the final step it will renounce ownership.
+Re-entrancy becomes possible when the contract makes calls to another contract.
+In case of the TeamDAO, the contract calls functions only from the VotingToken contract.
+Specifically, as the owner and creator of the VotingToken it will mint tokens for each member.

-The TeamDao contract (the owner of the new VotingToken) can only access the VotingToken functions through the internal function `CreateVote` in which the token is created, minted and ownership-renounced.

-The VotingToken contract (which is owned bij the TeamDao contract) has an extra prerequisite: Tokens can only be transferred or minted when ownership is renounced.
-This makes it less likely to be susceptible for re-entrancy.
+The VotingToken contract has an extra prerequisite: Tokens can only be transferred or minted when ownership is renounced.
+This makes it less likely to be susceptible for re-entrancy. so once it has been created and activated, the TeamDAO contract can no longer influence the VotingToken contract.

 ## Transaction Ordering and Timestamp Dependence (SWC-114)

-Although with voting privacy should be an issue (but not taken into consideration in the current setup), the result can not be changed with transaction ordering.
+The result can not be changed with transaction ordering.

 ## Integer Overflow and Underflow (SWC-101)